 The truth is that a healthy diet, even one that is 100% vegetarian, can be more satisfying than a junk food diet.
 Once your body adjusts to a healthy diet, salty, sugary, and greasy foods will disgust you.
 And as far as fulfilling your body’s need for protein, plant foods are generally abundant in protein.
 You can see examples of this in a related article entitled, “Ultimate Healthy Lunch.”

 So it goes without saying that the main ingredient in my vegetarian breakfast recipe is once again – drum roll – tofu!
-Unlike my Spicy Tofu Scramble recipe, in this one I leave out the eggs, change the rice, and add a few new ingredients that liven it up, make it more hardy, and increase its health benefits.
+Unlike my Spicy Tofu Scramble recipe, in this one, I leave out the eggs, change the rice, and add a few new ingredients that liven it up, make it heartier, and increase its health benefits.
 The result is a 100% vegetarian breakfast.

 The new ingredients are yam and/or sweet potato, chili pepper (various options), and powdered red pepper (cayenne).
 Each of these has many health benefits that are too numerous to list here.